finitearth/capo/README.md

-    ├── evaluate_prompts.py  # script to evaluate prompts resulting from the experiments (on unseen test data) ├── experiment_wizard.py  # script to run the experiments with PromptWizard ├── experiment.py  # script to run all experiments (benchmark, ablation, hyperparam) for CAPO, OPRO, and EvoPrompt └── job_creation.py  # script to automatically generate commands to execute jobs (note: based on our infrastructure)
+    ├── evaluate_prompts.py  # script to evaluate prompts resulting from the experiments (on unseen test data) ├── experiment_wizard.py  # script to run the experiments with PromptWizard ├── experiment.py  # script to run all experiments (benchmark, ablation, hyperparam) for CAPO, OPRO, and EvoPrompt ├── plot_creation.py  # script to create the graphics provided in the paper └── job_creation.py  # script to automatically generate commands to execute jobs (note: based on our infrastructure)

 ```

 ## Dependencies